News and Events

-Skilled and motivated students are welcome to join our investigations on liquid NMR in laser polarised ³He-⁴He dilute solutions.
-Work will deal with recently observed non linear NMR dynamics and focus on the comparison between experimental and numerical data.
-This topic is not (yet) open for PhD.
+Skilled and motivated students are welcome to join the team for follow-up of our investigations on liquid NMR in laser polarised ³He-⁴He dilute solutions.
+Work will deal with the latest observations of non linear NMR dynamics and will focus on the comparison between experimental and numerical data.
+This topic is not open for PhD this year.

 We are always looking for brillant motivated scientists to join our group.

 Check the open positions (see above) or send us your CV for application.

 Département de Physique Ecole Normale Supérieure, 24 rue Lhomond, F-75231 Paris Cedex 05